cloudmaven/documentation/pages/rc/cloud101_immersion.md

 - https://azure.microsoft.com/en-us/community/education/

 - Desirable: Attend Software Carpentry at UW eScience, March 27th-28th, 2017 to learn Linux, Git and Python.
-- Desirable: Install a version of Visual Studio <instructions needed kilroy>
+- Desirable: Install a version of Visual Studio

 ## Course Outline

 * Introduction to cloud computing (9am – 9.45am)
   - What is the cloud?
 Why use it?
   - Choosing a cloud provider: Available services, ease of migration, cost, pervasiveness in your field, etc

 * Introduction to the 3 primary cloud providers: AWS, Azure & GCP (9.45am – 12.15pm; 15 minute break at 10.30am)
   - Introduction to the consoles
   - Build a virtual machine on all three platforms; compare costs
   - View available compute options
   - Learn costing of core elements and extras including services

 * Basics of cloud storage and how to get data in and out of your virtual machine
   - To include the AWS and Azure CLI and the GCP SDK/Cloud Shell
   - Cloud storage, ingress and egress costing

 * Lunch provided (signing up: Please indicate any dietary restrictions)

 * Build a web framework for collaborative data sharing (1.15pm – 2:45pm + coffee break)
   - Overview: Wiring up a Django web framework to a data resource
   - Deploy a Django instance on AWS Elastic Beanstalk
   - Deploy a Django web framework on Azure using Visual Studio (Can be demo only; Visual studio not required)
   - Build a simple API that will display results hosted on a virtual machine to the website you just created

 * AWS CFN cluster (3.15pm – 4.30pm)
   - Introduction to the AWS spot market
   - Provisioning virtual machines for cfncluster; Master - Worker model

 * Take-aways and wrap-up (4.30-4.45pm)
 * Q&A until 5pm as necessary